Ma-Pe-Ma/Drink-Cooling-Visualizer/ReadMe.md

 * [GLAD](https://glad.dav1d.de/) - an OpenGL Loading Library
 * [glm](https://github.com/g-truc/glm) - a maths library for graphics
 * [Dear ImGui](https://github.com/ocornut/imgui) - an immediate mode GUI library
-* [Tiny Color Map](https://github.com/yuki-koyama/tinycolormap) - a simple header-only library used to create maps
+* [Tiny Color Map](https://github.com/yuki-koyama/tinycolormap) - a simple header-only library used to create color maps
 * [this shader class](https://learnopengl.com/code_viewer_gh.php?code=includes/learnopengl/shader.h) - used to handle shaders easily

 A fully configured Visual Studio project is included.
 You can add the path to your include+library directories in the CustomPaths.props property sheet or add them manually.